diegomarcon/MVVMReactiveLoginSample/README.md

 # MVVMReactiveLoginSample

 This is a simple example of a mvvm login controller with ReactiveKit.
+You can find more details about this sample on this [post on Medium](https://medium.com/@diegomarcon/mvvm-and-reactive-kit-2dbbb94f48bc#.bu3rjk92k)

 ##Setup